l-legren/l-legren/README.md

 - 🌱 I’m currently learning Material UI, MongoDB, GraphQL.
 - 👯 I’m looking to collaborate on React
 - 📫 How to reach me: carlosleret@gmail.com
-- ⚡ Fun fact: Used to be construction manager
+- ⚡ Fun fact: Used to be a construction manager